Retrodad0001/EasyDbMigrator/README.md

 EasyDBMigrator is an open-source database migration framework.
 It strongly favors simplicity and easy to use for automatic CI/CD strategies and local integration testing scenario's and easy integration in own code.

-## What we want to accomplish ?
+## What we want to accomplish?

-1. Make it easy to integrate Microsoft SQL migrations in your local integration testsuite
+1. Make it easy to integrate Microsoft SQL migrations in your local integration test suite
-2. Make it easy to integrate Postgre SQL migrations in your local integration testsuite
+2. Make it easy to integrate Postgre SQL migrations in your local integration test suite
 3. Make it easy to integrate Microsoft SQL migrations in your CI/CD flows
 4. Make it easy to integrate Postgre SQL migrations in your CI/CD flows
 5. Make it easy to perform manual Microsoft SQL migrations